GSA/ficam-arch/_usecases/2_proofidentity.md

 Before you can create a credential and assign it to an individual, that person must provide proof of their claimed identity.
 Identity proofing is the process by which a federal agency collects and verifies information about a person to establish an enterprise identity.

-The location or information that a person needs to access informs the Identity Assurance Level (IAL), which informs the elements you should require from that person for identity proofing.
+The location or information that a person needs to access informs the Identity Assurance Level (IAL), which determines the elements you should require from that person for identity proofing.
 There are three IALs; however, federal agencies require a minimum of IAL2 for employees or contractors with recurring access to government resources, so these use cases do not include IAL1.

 This use case describes the high-level steps to proof an identity at IAL2 or IAL3.
 Depending on the required IAL, you may require increasingly more information from an employee or contractor or partner along with additional verification steps.
 The information provided by the employee or contractor is also known as identity evidence.
 Identity evidence may be physical, such as passports, driver’s licenses, and birth certificates.